New Qualification Guidelines for Bariatric Surgery, Los Angeles

 Increased Quality of Life

-Losing a significant amount of weight can make you feel more comfortable in your own skin.
+Losing a significant amount of weight can make you feel more comfortable in your skin.
 Your confidence will surge, allowing you to get much more out of life.

 Improved Mobility and Energy